turbot/powerpipe/README.md

 **Dashboards**.
 Powerpipe runs dashboards that present data in visual and interactive ways.

 **Benchmarks**.
-Powerpipe can also run benchmarks, which are packages of controls to check your infrastucture against compliance standards.
+Powerpipe can also run benchmarks, which are packages of controls to check your infrastructure against compliance standards.

 **Modularity and customization**.
 Dashboards and benchmarks are built with [HCL and SQL](https://steampipe.io/blog/dashboards-as-code), and are available for [remixing and reuse](https://steampipe.io/blog/remixing-dashboards).